 However, intimacy and closeness are impossible when abuse is present, to any degree, in a relationship.
-What is forged, instead, is a chemical bond similar to Stockholm Syndrome.

 When women understand that the “closeness” they feel to their abuser after a particularly abusive episode is not intimacy, but a chemical reaction based upon their abuser’s tactics to keep her figuratively chained to him, they are better able to make informed decisions about their safety and health.

 #3: Emotional Abusers Seek Power in “Playing the Victim”

 “Saying, ‘I’m broken.
 I need help to change.
 I’m working through these issues that I’ve had,’ not as a broken person, but as a manipulation tactic, is him playing the victim.”Anne Blythe, Founder of Betrayal Trauma Recovery

 When an emotionally abusive man successfully paints himself to be the victim, he is able to:

 - Make his partner, the real victim, look like the perpetrator